navapbc/labs-decision-support-tool/docs/app/monitoring-and-observability/logging-configuration.md

 ![Human readable logs](human-readable-logs.png)

-## Logging Extra Data in a Request

-The [src.logging.flask_logger](../../../app/src/logging/flask_logger.py) module adds logging functionality to Flask applications.
-It automatically adds useful data from the Flask request object to logs, logs the start and end of requests, and provides a mechanism for developers to dynamically add extra data to all subsequent logs for the current request.

 ## PII Masking

 The [src.logging.pii](../../../app/src/logging/pii.py) module defines a filter that applies to all logs that automatically masks data fields that look like social security numbers.